PubNubDevelopers/PubNub-Swift/README.md

 PubNub presence makes online user information easy to obtain so you can build online user functionality into your chat applications, smart devices, or fleet management application.

 ## [Stream Controller Playground](https://github.com/chandler767/PubNub-Swift/blob/master/PubNub%20Demo/StreamController.playground/Contents.swift)

+Stream controller allows you to have more control over your message topology with features like multiplexing, channel wildcards, and channel groups.
+PubNub data streams often need to be restricted so that only certain groups receive information.

+Multiplexing allows a client to be subscribed to multiple channels at once.
+Multiplexing is enabled by default.

+A client can subscribe to up to 50 channels at one.
+If a client needs to subscribe to more than 50 channels you can use wildcard subscribe or channel groups.

+Wilcard channels are many channels in one.
+In a game you could use channel wildcards to make sure that game updates make it to everyone, but team updates only go to that specific team.
+Think of wildcard channels as having a tree structure with a maximum height of 3.
+Each node can have an unlimited number of children up to the maximum string limit of 92.
+Subscribing to a wildcard counts as one subscribe with the client listening to all channels fitting the wildcard description.

+Channel groups are a single subscribe that listens to multiple channels.
+Any user of your keyset can create a channel group containing up to 2000 channels and subscribe to it.
+A client can be subscribed to a maximum of 10 channel groups at one time per connection.
+A keyset can have an unlimited amount of channel groups.

+The List Channels getter method returns a list of channels in a group.

+ Add Channels, Remove Channels, and Delete Group are the 3 setter methods for channel group maintenance.

+ **You must enable Stream Controller for your api keys.** To enable Stream Controller visit: **[dashboard.pubnub.com](https://dashboard.pubnub.com)**.

+### In this playground:
+- First a client is created for the PubNub configuration using PubNub api keys.
+- Subscribe to a wildcard channel and a channel group.
+- Publish to a channel on the first level of a wildcard channel and then again on the second level.
+This is the maximum depth of a wildcard channel.
+- Then add a channel to our group channel with the Add Channels method.
+Publish a message to the channel we added.

+Using PubNubs stream controller you can ensure that messages always reach the right clients in your dating app, realtime multiplayer game, or pizza delivery tracker.

 ## [Access Manager Playground](https://github.com/chandler767/PubNub-Swift/blob/master/PubNub%20Demo/PAM.playground/Contents.swift)